July 12, 2014 § Leave a comment

 “Silence almost everywhere in the world now is traffic.” -John Cage.

-What does silence sound like?
 After watching a Youetube video of John Cage I have been inspired to explore, for myself, the sound of silence.
-I spent the past week in Ann Arbor, Michigan, studying and practicing with Angela Jamison at Ashtanga Yoga: Ann Arbor.
+I spent the past week in Michigan, studying and practicing with Angela Jamison at Ashtanga Yoga: Ann Arbor.
 Each day after practice a group of us sat for 30-40 minutes in silence, in whatever meditative practice was most familiar.
 I dusted off the mantra Narasimhan gave me 2 years ago in India, since transcendental med is the only training I’ve ever properly received.
 There is something about having a word as a focol point for consciousness that I like.
 Figuring out what to do with my mind without it might be little difficult.

 I sat cross-legged in an upright shape and I repeated mantra.
 The initial experience was soothing, especially after doing over an hour of yoga, but minutes later my awareness moved from mantra to a growing point of discomfort at the front of my ankles that were pressed against the floor.
 I probably should have set myself up on props a little better.
 Stacked enough blankets to create a barrier between my ankles and the floor, but I didn’t.